 The Labyrinth is a magnificently crafted pathway designed for quiet reflection and exploration.
-You can find it adjacent to the northern end of Willow Pond (off Dickens Drive) in Centennial Park (see map).
+You will find it adjacent to the northern end of Willow Pond (off Dickens Drive) in Centennial Park.

 The Centennial Park Labyrinth is an 11 circuit sandstone labyrinth, based on the design of the medieval labyrinth in Chartres Cathedral in France, which dates from the early 13th century.

-- The labyrinth is set within a shared public space.
-Other activities that may occur from time-to-time within close proximity of the labyrinth (e.g. events, weddings, picnics, education and community programs) which may affect the ambience of the site;
+The labyrinth is set within a shared public space.
+Other activities that may occur from time-to-time within close proximity of the labyrinth (e.g. events, weddings, picnics, education and community programs) may affect the ambience of the site

 All existing Parklands rules and regulations apply to the labyrinth and its surrounds.